MasahideMori-SimpleAppli/delta_trace_db/README.md

 If serialized and saved, it provides a very rich source of information for security audits and usage analysis.
 This is extremely useful for projects with various constraints, such as medical applications.
 (However, please note that when using for medical purposes, each country usually has its own special rules.
 This database does not take into account the medical circumstances of each country.)

-In addition, for when, the TemporalTrace class has a complete tracing function for
-the communication path and each arrival time.
-I think this would be useful, for example, in space-scale communication networks and relay servers, where non-negligible delays occur even at the speed of light.
+Furthermore, by utilizing features such as the TemporalTrace class in queries, it may also be useful in space-scale communication networks and relay servers, where latency is significant even at the speed of light.
+The TemporalTrace class provides a complete trace of the communication path and the arrival time of each.

 This package also has a Python backend implementation.
 [Python ver.](https://pypi.org/project/delta-trace-db/)